Ranger, the Bamstacks Variant v1.5

 10th-level Ranger feature

-As an action, you can give yourself a number of temporary hit points equal to 1d8 + your Wisdom modifier (minimum of 1 temporary hit point).
-You can use this action a number of times equal to your ranger proficiency bonus, and you regain all expended uses when you finish a long rest.
+As an Action, you can give yourself a number of temporary hit points equal to 1d8 + your Intelligence modifier (minimum of 1 temporary hit point).
+You can use this action a number of times equal to your Ranger Proficiency Bonus, and you regain all expended uses when you finish a Long Rest.

 14th-level Ranger feature